Şarköy

 Şarköy is a municipality and district of Tekirdağ Province, Turkey.
 Its area is 487 km^{2}, and its population is 33,466 (2022).
 It is a seaside town on the north coast of the Marmara Sea in East Thrace. Şarköy is 86 km west of the town of Tekirdağ, and can be reached either by the inland road or by the winding coast road, which goes on to Gallipoli.
-The mayor is Alpay Var (CHP).
+The mayor is Alpay Var (New Party).